Learn what customer insights are, how to collect them, and how businesses use them to improve customer experience and strategy.

 As we said earlier, customer insights are valuable discoveries about what customers want, how they behave, and why they make certain decisions.
 They help businesses move beyond just looking at numbers to actually understanding what drives customer actions.

 To put it simply, raw data is just facts and figures—like the number of visitors on a website.
-Consumer analytics organizes that data into trends, like how many visitors leave a page without making a purchase.
+Customer insights analytics organizes that data into trends, like how many visitors leave a page without making a purchase.
 Customer insights, however, go deeper—they explain why visitors leave, such as slow load times or unclear pricing.

 Imagine an online store tracking website visits.
 The raw data might show 10,000 visits per day.
 Consumer analytics might reveal that 70% of visitors leave without buying.
 But customer insights—gathered through customer experience insights and customer review analysis—could uncover that customers leave because they find shipping costs too high or the checkout process too complicated.